adrenak/gorky/content/home.md

 - ✅ **SEO Friendly**: Meta tags and canonical URLs included
 - ✅ **Lightweight**: Minimal dependencies, fast load times

-_Disclaimer: LLM generated code and documentation has been heaviily used in Gorky_
+_Disclaimer: LLM generated code and documentation has been used in Gorky_